Apollonius of Perga: Book VII

 Book VII, also a translation from the Arabic, contains 51 Propositions.
-These are the last that Heath considers in his 1896 edition.
 In Preface I, Apollonius does not mention them, implying that, at the time of the first draft, they may not have existed in sufficiently coherent form to describe.
+The topic of Book VII is stated in Preface VII to be diameters and “the figures described upon them.”
+The 51 propositions of Book VII define the relationships between sections, diameters, and conjugate diameters.

-Apollonius uses obscure language, that they are “peri dioristikon theorematon”, which Halley translated as “de theorematis ad determinationem pertinentibus,” and Heath as “theorems involving determinations of limits.”
-This is the language of definition, but no definitions are forthcoming.
-Whether the reference might be to a specific kind of definition is a consideration but to date nothing credible has been proposed.
-The topic of Book VII, completed toward the end of Apollonius’ life and career, is stated in Preface VII to be diameters and “the figures described upon them,” which must include conjugate diameters, as he relies heavily on them.
-In what way the term “limits” or “determinations” might apply is not mentioned.
+Apollonius uses obscure language, that they are “peri dioristikon theorematon” lit. 'about diorismic theorems', which Halley translated as “de theorematis ad determinationem pertinentibus,” and Heath as “theorems involving determinations of limits.”